ciscops/Project_Federate/README.md

 #### Using the dashboard
 Once you have signed in, you will be taken to a page to enter your credentials for DNA Center, Prime Infrastructure, BMC Remedy ITSM, and Microsoft Teams channel.
+When entering the credentials for these systems do not include http or https at the start of the ip address or url.
 Then click the Apply Settings button.

 After the settings are applied, the dashboard opens to the home page.
 At the top of the home page, the connection status to your DNA Center, Prime